haxys/MTGA-Decks/Notes/deckbuilding.md

 ### Conclusion

 By handling major overhauls thoughtfully and tracking changes meticulously, you can maintain a high level of performance and adaptability in your deck.
-These advanced techniques ensure that your deck remains competitive and aligned with your strategic goals, regardless of the evolving Metagame and new card releases.
+These advanced techniques ensure that your deck remains competitive and aligned with your strategic goals, regardless of the evolving metagame and new card releases.
 Next, we will wrap up with some final thoughts on embracing the organic process of deckbuilding and continuous learning.

 ## Chapter 7: Final Thoughts

 ### Embracing the Organic Process

-Deckbuilding in _Magic: The Gathering_ is as much an art as it is a science.
+Deckbuilding in _Magic: The Gathering_ is both an art and a science.
 Embracing an organic process means allowing your creativity and intuition to guide you.
-This approach encourages exploration and experimentation, leading to the creation of unique and personal decks.
+This approach encourages exploration and experimentation, leading to unique and personal decks.
 Be flexible and adaptive, as the most successful decks often evolve through continuous play and revision.

 ### Encouraging Creativity and Fun

 The heart of deckbuilding lies in creativity and fun.
 Strive to create decks that bring joy to both you and your opponents.
-Innovative ideas and unconventional strategies can lead to some of the most memorable and enjoyable decks.
+Innovative ideas and unconventional strategies can lead to memorable and enjoyable decks.
 Balance gameplay to ensure it is challenging yet engaging, providing a positive experience regardless of the outcome.

 **Innovative Ideas:**

-- **Unconventional Themes:** Experiment with themes that are not commonly seen in the Metagame.
+- **Unconventional Themes:** Experiment with themes not commonly seen in the metagame.
 For example, a "Food Token" deck centered around cards from _Throne of Eldraine_ with _Gilded Goose_ and _Feasting Troll King_ can provide unique interactions.
 - **Mechanics Exploration:** Build decks around less popular mechanics.
 For instance, a "Morph" deck using cards from sets like _Khans of Tarkir_ and _Onslaught_ to surprise opponents with face-down creatures.
 - **Crossover Decks:** Create thematic decks that blend different genres or stories, such as a "Superheroes" deck using cards that represent various heroes and their abilities.

 **Balanced Gameplay:**

 - **Diverse Threats and Answers:** Ensure your deck has a variety of threats and answers to maintain balance.
-This can include having a mix of creatures, removal spells, and card draw.
+This includes having a mix of creatures, removal spells, and card draw.
-- **Consistent Mana Base:** Build a consistent Mana Base to avoid color screw.
+- **Consistent Mana Base:** Build a consistent mana base to avoid color screw.
 Use dual lands, fetch lands, and mana-fixing artifacts to stabilize your mana.
-- **Playtesting and Adjustments:** Regularly playtest your deck to identify any weaknesses and make adjustments.
+- **Playtesting and Adjustments:** Regularly playtest your deck to identify weaknesses and make adjustments.
 Gather feedback from different opponents to ensure a well-rounded gameplay experience.

 **Community Engagement:**